zynthian/zynthian-web2/pages/02.use-cases/03.studio-production/02._content/content.md

 ---

 [column class="column-offset-1 column-6 main-cases"]
 Zynthian is a tiny but powerful tool for production and fast song-prototyping.
 It includes more than 30 synth-engines, hundreds of effects and thousands of presets.
-It's fully multi-timbral, being able to manage up to 16 independent layers, composed of synthesizer + FX-chain.
+It's fully multi-timbral, being able to manage up to 16 independent layers including synthesizers and MIDI/Audio effects.
 It supports the LV2-plugin standard, so the list of Synth Engines & Effects is ever growing.

 Zynthian can be controlled from DAWs and sequencers.
 It has standard MIDI-IN/THRU/OUT connectors, 4 USB ports, WIFI and wired networks, supporting MIDI over network (Apple/RTP-MIDI & IP-multicast) and TouchOSC protocols.
-Read the full specifications [here](/technical-specifications).

-Step-Sequencer, MIDI-learning, MIDI-filter & router, Audio & MIDI recorders.
+It features an integrated Step-Sequencer, MIDI-learning, MIDI-filter, Audio & MIDI recorders, advanced Audio & MIDI routing.
 PureData & MOD-UI are integrated too.

 Default latency and jitter is low enough for most of use-cases, but if you are looking for extra-low latency, audio configuration can be tweaked.

+Read the full specifications [here](/technical-specifications).
 [/column]

 [column class="column-offset-1 column-4"]